EyasuTeshome/shifttracker/job-search/job-searching-continue-building-your network-v2.md

 - [Define your dream companies](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/define-your-dream-companies.md).

-Whenever you identify someone you want to contact, you can register them in this [Google Sheet](XXX).
+Whenever you identify someone you want to contact, you can register them in this [List of networking contacts (Google Sheet)](https://docs.google.com/spreadsheets/d/1Toq6By43e3Hd6zaOZKISATp3fkdCmOERAxlZKVM7Tjk/edit?usp=sharing).
 Initially, you might only have some information.
 Don’t worry; you can complete other details as you continue researching and communicating with them.

 ### Different ways to network